-- 58. By the summer of 2016, Overlake Capital was in financial distress.
-In June 2016, Robbins ended his business partnership with Thacker and left Overlake Capital.
-By that time, multiple joint venture projects were behind schedule and had exceeded their projected budgets.
-By approximately July 2016, the main Overlake Capital bank account was overdrawn and Overlake Capital defaulted on the bridge loan obtained from a third-party lender to finance the Clyde Hill new construction project. - 59.
-Thacker decided to sell additional equity in the Clyde Hill joint venture in order to complete the project.
+58. By the summer of 2016, Overlake Capital was in financial distress.
+In June 2016, Robbins announced his intention to end his business partnership with Thacker and leave Overlake Capital (a buyout of his ownership interest in Overlake Capital was finalized in November 2016).
+By mid-2016, multiple joint venture projects were behind schedule and had exceeded their projected budgets.
+By approximately July 2016, the main Overlake Capital bank account was overdrawn and Overlake Capital defaulted on the bridge loan obtained from a third-party lender to finance the Clyde Hill new construction project.

+59. Thacker decided to sell additional equity in the Clyde Hill joint venture in order to complete the project.
 Previously, between January and May 2016, Thacker and Robbins raised a total of \$719,000 from nine investors for this project.
 In February 2016, during the initial capital raise, Overlake Capital purchased the Clyde Hill property for approximately \$1.4 million dollars.
-The project originally had a projected project length of nine months. - 60.
-In approximately October 2016, Thacker recruited an individual to find investors for the Clyde Hill property.
+The project originally had a projected project length of nine months.

+60. In approximately October 2016, Thacker recruited an individual to find investors for the Clyde Hill property.
 Thacker provided the finder with a brochure for the additional offering, which the finder translated into Chinese and posted in an investment group on WeChat (a Chinese messaging and social media app).
 Five Washington resident members of the WeChat investment group were interested in the investment, and the finder also referred an acquaintance residing in China to invest.
 As a referral fee, the finder received an approximate 0.97% membership interest in the Clyde Hill property.
 The finder's fee was not disclosed to at least one investor.

-- 61. The finder referred most investors to meet with Thacker for additional information regarding the investment.
+61. The finder referred most investors to meet with Thacker for additional information regarding the investment.
 Thacker told investors that Overlake Capital had already purchased the Clyde Hill property and had construction permits.
-However, Thacker failed to fully disclose to all investors that the Clyde Hill property had been purchased over eight months ago, and that the bridge loan obtained to finance the property was in default and replacement financing had not yet been obtained.
-Thacker also failed to disclose that his former business partner, Robbins, had recently left Overlake Capital. - 62.
-Thacker failed to fully disclose to investors that a first round of investments had already been sold.
+However, Thacker failed to fully disclose to all investors that the bridge loan obtained to finance the property was in default.
+Thacker also failed to disclose that Robbins was negotiating a buyout of his ownership interest in Overlake Capital.

+62. Thacker failed to fully disclose to investors that a first round of investments had already been sold.
 The brochure provided to investors by the finder simply listed \$647,000 as "Already Invested" (\$647,000 was the target offering amount of the first round).
 Thacker did not disclose to investors that this amount had been invested approximately five to ten months prior in a separate offering on the project.
-No further written explanation was provided to investors regarding prior investors or that the nine month projected project length that was communicated to the prior investors had not been met. - 63.
-Thacker provided misleading information to investors regarding the profitability of Overlake Capital's joint venture projects.
+No further written explanation was provided to investors regarding prior investors or that the nine month projected project length that was communicated to the prior investors had not been met.

+63. Thacker failed to provide accurate information to investors regarding the profitability of Overlake Capital's joint venture projects.
 Thacker told one investor that the worst project that Overlake Capital did took longer than expected but that it was still profitable.
 Thacker also sent three investors a reconciliation statement for a joint venture that was sold in September 2015 with an approximate 33% return to the investor.
 However, Thacker failed to disclose to these investors that Overlake Capital had recently sold the 34th Ave NW Seattle joint venture property, in September 2016, and that the investor on that project did not make a profit.
-Thacker also failed to disclose to these investors that at least five of the projects purchased in 2015 were either substantially delayed or behind schedule. - 64.
-Between October and November 2016, six investors invested additional capital totaling approximately \$350,000 in the Clyde Hill joint venture.
-These investors signed Limited Liability Company
+Thacker also failed to disclose to these investors that at least five of the projects purchased in 2015 were either substantially delayed or behind schedule.